mo10107/LLM-Chatbot/README.md

 # LLM Chatbot

-This project is a chatbot interface using Together API with Streamlit and FastAPI, allowing model selection and conversation history.
+This project is a chatbot interface using Together API with Streamlit and FastAPI, allowing model selection and conversation summary history.

 ## Features
 - Choose from multiple AI models.